JennyZhen95/covid-19-hackathon/README.md

-### Problem Statement
-1. How past policies affect mobility across six categories
+# Welcome to the Project Repository of “A Team Has No Name”

+## Project Summary
+This project researched on how past policies affect mobility across below six categories, and help communities with future policy makings by providing a pipline to mimic possible effects on mobilities caused by new policies.
 * Retail and recreation
 * Grocery and pharmacy
 * Parks
 * Transit stations
 * Workplaces
 * Residential

-2. Help communities with future policy makings
+## You will first see the following items:

+By Jenny Zhen, Li Cao and Yuyang Zhang.
+All rights reserved.

 #### 1st Meeting 6/14/20